 Yes; students may petition courses not listed on the requirements page to satisfy Media Studies major requirements.
 This includes UC Berkeley Courses, courses at other universities, as well as study abroad coursework.

 Students wishing to have any other course reviewed must submit a course substitution form:

 - Intended Majors Course Substitution Form (if you haven’t declare the major yet)

 - Declared Majors Course Substitution Form – Last Name A-G

 - Declared Majors Course Substitution Form – Last Name H-O

 - Declared Majors Course Substitution Form – Last Name P-Z

 Although we are an interdisciplinary major and students may already take courses from other departments, many Media Studies majors find it beneficial to declare a double major.
 A double major is reserved for students demonstrating academic excellence.
 L & S notes that, “To complete a major in two different fields of study is an exceptional achievement.
 Perhaps no other undergraduate endeavor offers such a challenge, or promises comparable breadth and depth of intellectual experience.”
 Media Studies majors have declared double majors with a range of disciplines including Political Science, Sociology, History, Economics, English, Public Policy, and Public Health among others.

-Once you have filled out all four pages of the double major form (available from the L & S Undergraduate Advising Office), make an appointment to meet with Laura Demir during her regularly scheduled advising hours for her to review and sign your double major forms.
-Please see Laura Demir’s drop-in and advising appointment hours on the home page.
+Once you have filled out the double major form (available from the L&S Undergraduate Advising Office), make an appointment to meet with a Media Studies Academic Advisor to review and sign your double major forms.

 Students may enroll in MS 199: Supervised Independent Study for either 1 or 2 P/NP units in the fall and spring semesters.
 The University does not allow more than 16 units in total from 97, 98, 99, 197, 198, or 199 courses.